coq-community/manifesto/README.md

 A project for a collaborative, community-driven effort for the long-term maintenance and advertisement of Coq packages.

-*Note this README (the manifesto) is a work in progress and is meant to be collaboratively improved.
+*Note that this README (the manifesto) is a work in progress and is meant to be collaboratively improved.
 Please contribute!*

 ## Who runs this organization? ##